-This first data compilation includes 167 workbooks and 596 individual spreadsheets for 90 cities and all 39 counties in Washington State, allowing for easier city-to-county and county- to-county comparisons throughout the state.
+This second data compilation includes 156 workbooks and 590 individual spreadsheets for 90 cities and all 39 counties in Washington State, allowing for easier city-to-county and county-to-county comparisons throughout the state.
 These data will provide a wide range of information for jurisdictions to use in assessing affordable housing supply and demand for both the general market as well as for targeted income and demographic groups.
-This may include facilitation of their updates for the housing element of their comprehensive plan required under RCW 36.70A.070 (2), or guiding their development of housing needs assessments as part of housing action plans described in RCW 36.70A.600.
+This analysis may include updates for housing elements in comprehensive plans required under RCW 36.70A.070 (2), or the development of housing needs assessments as part of housing action plans described in RCW 36.70A.600.
 This data will also be useful to the state's Affordable Housing Advisory Board (AHAB) in their ongoing work.

-This data is presented in the Washington Housing Market Data Toolkit, hosted on the WCRER's web site.
-This toolkit will be updated and modified continuously to provide jurisdictions with up-todate information as it is released or developed.
-The web site presents six data elements gathered from the Washington State Office of Financial Management, the Washington Housing Finance Commission, US Census Bureau and other resources developed internally by the WCRER.
-The web site is organized into six data groups.
+This data is presented in the Washington Housing Market Data Toolkit hosted on the WCRER's web site.
+This toolkit will be updated and modified continuously to provide jurisdictions with up-to-date information as it is released or developed.
+The web site presents seven data elements gathered from the Washington State Office of Financial Management, the Washington Housing Finance Commission, US Census Bureau and other resources developed internally by the WCRER.
+The web site is organized into seven data groups.